 - The name of this dinosaur came from the Greek words “koilos” and “physis” which mean “hollow” and “condition” respectively.

-- Although this fossil does not necessarily make a hit among paleontologists, its discovery revealed that most dinosaurs that travel and live in large groups are usually drowned by flash floods.
+- Although this fossil does not necessarily make a hit among paleontologists, its discovery revealed that flash floods usually drown most dinosaurs that travel and live in large groups.

 - In the fossil, the Protoceratops was hit at its carotid artery by the Velociraptor’s claw.
 The Protoceratops fought back and locked its jaws on the arms of the Velociraptor’.